 Amy introduces participants to self care practices such as journaling, meditation/reflection, open discussion, and mindful movement.
 She provides an inspiring and thought provoking reflection on self care drawing upon evidence-based practices that support well being and sustainability.
 Her presentations include overviews of recent research on self-care and specific information tailored to a school’s unique context.

-Drawing upon research relating to resiliency, intersectionality, mindfulness, and happiness, Amy is dedicated to supporting schools and institutions in nourishing the self care of those engaged in the caring professions.
-Amy’s experiential workshops offer participants a number of opportunities to develop confidence, insight, and self reflection as they engage in the work of caring, teaching, and nourishing the wellbeing of others.
+Amy draws upon research relating to resiliency, intersectionality, mindfulness, and happiness.
+She is dedicated to supporting schools in nourishing the self care of those engaged in the caring professions and those to whom they are entrusted to nurture.

 Amy is a (CD)DONA birth doula, hospital chaplain, and founder of the Institute for the Study of Birth, Breath, and Death.
 Amy is a regular contributor to PhillyVoice and is the author of Birth, Breath, and Death: Meditations on Motherhood, Chaplaincy, and Life as a Doula and Holding Space: On Loving, Dying, and Letting Go.

 She is currently writing her third book to be published by the Center for Spiritual and Ethical Education to be released spring of 2019.
-The tentative title is “Self Care for the Independent School Teacher.”
+The tentative title is: “Self Care for the Independent School Teacher.”